Question 1: Is it time to invest in small-cap growth stock?

 True/False: Small cap growth stocks are obviously a much better value than large-cap growth stocks?

-Hint: You are pretty save saying false whenever the word obviously is used in a true-false question.
+Hint: You are pretty safe saying false whenever the word obviously is used in a true-false question.

 FALSE: Many analysts pointing to the stellar 2023 year for large-cap growth stocks are saying 2024 is the year for small-cap growth stocks like VBK the small-cap growth fund offered by Vanguard.
 My analysis of the data indicates that both VBK, the small-cap growth fund and VOOG, a large-cap growth stock fund, are overvalued at the start of 2024.